farhanromli97/azure-kaggle-extract/README.md

 ## Introduction

-This project documents how to create a
+This project documents how to use Kaggle API to extract datasets using Databricks and load into Azure Data Lake Storage Gen 2

 ## Step-by-Step Guide
 ### 1. Provisioning Azure Resources